smarthomeNG/plugins/avm/README.md

 ## get_phone_name
 Get the phone name at a specific index.
 The returend value can be used as phone_name for set_call_origin.
 Parameter is an INT, starting from 1.
 In case an index does not exist, an error is logged.
+The used function X_AVM-DE_GetPhonePort() does not deliver analog connections like FON 1 and FON 2 (BUG in AVM Software).
 <pre>
 phone_name = sh.fb1.get_phone_name(1)
 </pre>